Working Days in the Orchard 2012

 left to right: Common Darter, Ruddy Darter and Blue Damselfly

 The long grass round the trees in the meadow area was scythed and couch grass dug out from the base of the trees.
 General fruit tree maintenance, and completion of the summer pruning of cordons and espaliers.
-New pond plants put in.
+New pond plants were put in.

 Ten volunteers attended.
 Half of the mown grass was raked up, and the wildlife area scythed.
 The new shed was fitted with a new lock, and installation of the rainwater harvesting system completed.